Protein Phosphorylation Research

 Phos binding reagents are specific and selective phosphate-binding reagents, and exhibit preferential ionic interactions with phosphorylated ions on phosphorylated proteins or peptides at neutral pH.
 Phos binding reagent is a dinuclear metal (Zn2+ or Mn2+) complex.

-Phos binding reagent acrylamide (PBR-A) is a specific reagent for separation of phosphorylated proteins using SDS-PAGE method.
-And Phos binding reagent Biotins (PBR-B) are specific reagents for detection of phosphorylated proteins using Western Blot and can instead of the specific phosphorylated antibodies.
+Phosbind Acrylamide is a specific reagent for separation of phosphorylated proteins using SDS-PAGE method.
+And Phosbind Biotins are specific reagents for detection of phosphorylated proteins using Western Blot and can instead of the specific phosphorylated antibodies.